MolecularFoundry/crucible-website/content/instruments/bioglow/_index.md

 ## Science

 All cells spontaneously release extremely low levels of light, a phenomenon known as Ultra-Weak Photon Emission (UPE).
 These photons are byproducts of excited Reactive Oxygen Species (ROS), themselves byproducts of cellular metabolism.
 As such, the intensity of emission is tied to the cell’s metabolic state, meaning UPE could facilitate previously unknown light-based signalling pathways.
-However, study of UPE is made challenging because of the low intensities – 1-1000 photons per second per cm<sup>2</sup>.
+However, study of UPE is made challenging because of the low intensities: 1--1000 photons per second per cm<sup>2</sup>.

 ## Hardware